-Other solutions to early morning can’t-get-out-of-bed-ness: Think of all the things you might see that day (bears!) and the things you will eat at breakfast (Eggs Benedict!) and lunch (Sockeye Salmon!) and this will help propel you out of bed.
+Solution for early morning can’t-get-out-of-bed-ness: Think of all the things you might see that morning on your scenic train trip (bears!) and the delicious things you will eat at breakfast (Eggs Benedict!) and lunch (Sockeye Salmon!).
+This will help propel you out of bed.

-On the plus side: If you’re a seize the day and get up early type of person (I’ve heard such humans exist) it’s a bonus.
+On the plus side: If you’re a seize the day and get up early type of person (I’ve heard such humans exist) an early start is a bonus.

 - Bound from side to side of the train car along with everyone else as scenic landmarks come into view.

-- Tramp up and down the stairs obsessively.
+- If you’re in GoldLeaf service, tramp up and down the stairs obsessively.

 - Carry your camera at all times so you always look purposeful even if you’re aimlessly wandering up and down the car.

-Because slow travel is the way to go.
-Rail journeys have a romance that no other mode of transport can beat (except maybe for pioneer covered-wagons through the wilderness or yacht voyages through the Mediterranean).
+- Because slow travel is the way to go.
+Whichever Rocky Mountaineer route you take, rail journeys have a romance that no other mode of transport can beat (except maybe for pioneer covered-wagons through the wilderness or yacht voyages through the Mediterranean).

-Plus you’ll meet lovely people – the camaraderie is intense (at least after the first cocktail).
+- Plus you’ll meet lovely people – the camaraderie is intense (at least after the first cocktail).
 Then there’s the food, the service and the lazy luxury of it all … and the ospreys.
-Oh, and did I mention pine trees?
-You’ll definitely see a lot of them.